ches/basho_docs/content/riak/kv/2.1.4/developing/data-types/maps.md

 # which end in /keys/<key>
 ```

-Let's say that we want to use Riak to store information about our
-company's customers.
-We'll use the bucket `customers` to do so.
-Each
-customer's data will be contained in its own key in the `customers`
+For this example, say we want to use Riak KV to store information about our company's customers.
+We'll use the `maps` bucket-type created and activated previously and a bucket called `customers`.
+Each customer's data will be contained in its own key in the `customers` bucket.

-bucket.
-Let's create a map for the user Ahmed (`ahmed_info`) (we'll use the
+We can create a map for the user Ahmed (`ahmed_info`) using the `maps` bucket-type:
-`maps` bucket type from above):

 ```java
 // In the Java client, you specify the location of Data Types